|

-of true micro CHP systems are currently based on external combustion
+The first true micro CHP systems were based on external combustion

-technology as their characteristics are best suited to this stationary,
+engines as the characteristics of this technology are well suited to this stationary,

 combustion engines separate the combustion process (which is the energy